 VLink allows for a free flow of information between locations and runs on one port, which means you can add IP transit and run your Layer 2 and Layer 3 traffic all on the same port.
 VLink Direct, VLink Plus, and VLink Mesh configurations meld the flexibility and scalability of Layer 3 technology with the dedicated traffic paths and management capabilities of Layer 2 so you get the best of both layers.
 By leveraging our Tier-1 IP network's points of presence, backed by an industry leading SLA, your select locations will be seamlessly connected around the clock.

 Our VLink Mesh multipoint-to-multipoint architecture provides a path to interconnect three or more of your locations across our global IP backbone.
 By using our network to create your own private network, you get the benefit of employees and applications connecting as if they are on the same LAN, even when the may be thousands of miles apart.
-Using the NTT Communications backbone gives you reliable connections that put your business on the leading edge while keeping costs down.
+Using the Global IP Network gives you reliable connections that put your business on the leading edge while keeping costs down.

-Seamlessly scalable to meet your needs, VLink is available between two or more POP locations on the NTT Communications network so you can easily transfer voice, video, and data all over the same link at speeds up to10Gbps.
+Seamlessly scalable to meet your needs, VLink is available between two or more POP locations on the Global IP Network so you can easily transfer voice, video, and data all over the same link at speeds up to10Gbps.

 Accessible POP Locations